 The Bleeding Horse dates back to the 17th century, making it one of Dublin's oldest pubs.
 Its name is believed to have originated from a stone relief of a horse outside the pub, which appeared to have blood flowing from its mouth.
 The stone relief is no longer present, but the name and its historical significance remain.

 The pub is located on Camden Street Upper, near the southern end of Dublin's city center.
 Its central location makes it easily accessible for both locals and tourists.
 The Bleeding Horse has retained much of its traditional Irish pub atmosphere.
-The interior features wooden furnishings, cosy nooks, and a charming ambiance that harks back to its long history.
+The interior features wooden furnishings, cosy nooks, and a charming ambience that harks back to its long history.

 The Bleeding Horse boasts an outdoor beer garden, providing an excellent space for patrons to enjoy their drinks and socialize outdoors, especially on sunny days.